-The Ministry of Health’s Office of Radiation Safety administers the Radiation Protection Act 1965 and the Radiation Protection Regulations 1982 on behalf of the New Zealand Government.
-This legislation controls the use of ionising radiation.
+The Ministry of Health’s Office of Radiation Safety administers the Radiation Safety Act 2016 and the Radiation Safety Regulations 2016 on behalf of the New Zealand Government.
+This legislation controls all dealings with ionising radiation.

 The legislation requires the following:

 - owners of radiation sources must hold a source licence authorising them to manage and control those sources